Seven statements on crypto taxation in Thailand

 - the tax-effective harvesting of losses and gains.

 However, the specific character of the digital coins with zigzagging prices creates additional tools and modules for a highly efficient tax structuring of digital wealth.
-These and other tax implications had been discussed in the article “Seven questions: Bitcoin taxation in Thailand.”
+These and other tax implications had been discussed in the (now pretty outdated) article “Seven questions: Bitcoin taxation in Thailand.”

 How to reverse and revert the tax-contamination of digital assets is described at “Seven strategies for tax-contaminated cryptocurrencies“.
 A big part of how this game is played is to not reveal how this game is played.